ano0002/E-mars/README.md

 /!\ To start the game, make sure you have downloaded the entire "E-MARS" file, and that you have a recent and up-to-date Python program.
+You also need pygame and opencv-python to run the game. /!\

+    pip install pygame
+    pip install opencv-python